Our efforts materialised Afghan peace talks: Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD/QUETTA: Prime Minister Imran Khan on Friday welcomed the announcement of the commencement of intra-Afghan negotiations and said Pakistan had played a pivotal role in facilitating the peace process to this juncture.
+ISLAMABAD/QUETTA: Prime Minister Imran Khan Friday welcomed the announcement of commencement of intra-Afghan negotiations and said Pakistan had played a pivotal role in facilitating the peace process to this juncture.

 “For more than 40 years, Afghans have suffered from continued conflict and bloodshed.
 Pakistan has endured the fallout – reflected in incidence of terrorism, loss of precious lives, and huge economic cost,” he maintained.